-1. The student must submit the Medical Verification Form for Reasonable Accommodation: Emotional Support Animal, Emotional Support Animal Agreement, and Roommate/Suitemate

-- and Roommate/Suitemate Agreement.
-These forms are available from the Non-Academic Accessibility Accommodations Coordinator. - 2.
+- 1. The student must submit the Medical Verification Form for Reasonable Accommodation: Emotional Support Animal, Emotional Support Animal Agreement, and Roommate/Suitemate and Roommate/Suitemate Agreement.
+These forms are available from the Office of Disability Services. - 2.
 The student is responsible to ensure that the animal has been properly registered and vaccinated in accordance with local ordinances.
 Additionally, any animal, such as an exotic pet, that requires special licensing must comply with all relevant state and local requirements related to keeping the animal.
 The animal must be registered and vaccinated in accordance with state ordinances.
 Although there is no strict limit to the size or type of animal that can serve as an ESA, animals that are too large for the housing unit and/or may pose a greater than average risk to the safety of others will be reviewed on a case-by-case basis.
-Also, dogs must be at least 6 months old before being permitted to live in a residence hall.

-3. Please list the type of animal that y ou are requesting:

-- 4. The student must declare intent to continue using an ESA annually with the Non-Academic Accessibility Accommodations Coordinator.
-Failure to do so by posted housing deadlines may impact the ability of the student to bring the ESA back to campus with them at the beginning of the following semester. - 5.
-When the student is not present, the ESA will be kenneled or otherwise safely and appropriately contained. - 6.
+Additionally, dogs must be at least 6 months of age before being permitted to live within a residence hall. - 3.
+The student must declare intent to continue using an ESA annually with the Office of Disability Services and submit any relevant documentation related to said request.
+Failure to do so by posted housing deadlines may impact the ability of the student to bring the ESA back to campus with them at the beginning of the following semester. - 4.
+When the student is not present, the ESA will be kenneled or otherwise safely and appropriately contained at all times. - 5.
 ESAs will not leave the student's room except for trips outside to visit relief areas or take the ESA for a walk.
 Students are responsible for the removal and proper disposal of their animal's feces/waste.
-Students must keep the animal on leash when on campus and observe local ordinances related to leashing and controlling their animals when taking the animal for a walk.
-If the animal is litter trained, the owner must dispose of the contents of the litter box regularly and in a designated dumpster or trash receptacle. - 7.
-The ESA will not go to classes or accompany the student in academic or administrative buildings or accompany the student to campus events. - 8.
-The ESA must always be well cared for.
-This includes ensuring the ESA is provided with fresh water and appropriate food daily and ensuring the ESA remains free of fleas, ticks, and other pests and/or diseases.
+Students must keep the animal on leash when on campus and must observe local ordinances related to leashing and controlling their animals at all times when taking the animal for a walk.
+If the animal is litter trained, the owner must dispose of the contents of the litter box regularly and in a designated dumpster or trash receptacle. - 6.
+The ESA will not go to classes or accompany the student in academic or administrative buildings or accompany the student to campus events. - 7.
+The ESA must be well cared for at all times.
+This includes ensuring the ESA is provided with fresh water and appropriate food on a daily basis and ensuring the ESA remains free of fleas, ticks, and other pests and/or diseases.

-By my signature below, I verify that I have read, understand, and will abide by the policy outlined above Failure to abide by this agreement constitutes gro ounds for removing the animal from campus housing.
-Student Owner Date
+By my signature below, I verify that I have read, understand, and will abide by the policy outlined above.
+Failure to abide by this agreement constitutes grounds for the removal of the animal from campus housing.

+Student Owner

+Date